ethereum-optimism/superchain-ops/tasks/sep/019-fp-holocene-upgrade/README.md

 ## Objective

-Upgrades the Fault Proof contracts of OP Seplia for the Holocene hardfork.
+Upgrades the Fault Proof contracts of OP Sepolia for the Holocene hardfork.

 The proposal is soon posted to the governance forum.
 This is just the testnet upgrade.